google/syzkaller/docs/coverage.md

 ## Web Interface

 When clicking on `cover` link you get view showing each directory located in your kernel build directory.
-It's showing either percentage number `X% of N` or `---`. `X% of N` means that `X%` of `N` coverage points is covered so far, a coverage point generally refers to a basic block or a CFG edge (depends on compiler and instrumentation mode used during build). `---` indicates there is no coverage in that directory.
+It's showing either percentage number `X% of N` or `---`. `X% of N` means that `X%` of `N` coverage points is covered so far, a coverage point generally refers to a basic block or a CFG edge (depends on compiler and instrumentation mode used during build, basic block in gcc and CFG edge in clang). `---` indicates there is no coverage in that directory.

 Directory can be clicked and you get view on files and possible subdirectories.
 On each source code file there is again either `---` or coverage percentage.